Best Mutual Funds to Invest in India: A Complete Guide

 - Consistency in returns

-SIP vs. Lump Sum: Which Investment Strategy Works Best in 2025?
+SIP vs. Lump Sum: Which Investment Strategy Works Best?

 One of the most common questions investors ask is whether to invest through SIPs (Systematic Investment Plans) or lump sum investments.
 Both approaches have their merits, depending on your financial situation and market conditions.